top of page

 The Slavic International Film Festival in Los Angeles invites filmmakers of Slavic heritage to submit their work.

-We are seeking documentaries and short films that showcase the creative endeavors of filmmakers from various Slavic countries, including but not limited to Poland, Czech Republic, Slovakia, Russia, Bulgaria, Serbia, Ukraine, Croatia, Belarus, Bosnia and Herzegovina, Slovenia, North Macedonia and Montenegro.
+We are seeking documentaries and short films that showcase the creative endeavors of filmmakers from various Slavic countries, including Poland, Czech Republic, Slovakia, Russia, Bulgaria, Serbia, Ukraine, Croatia, Belarus, Bosnia and Herzegovina, Slovenia, North Macedonia and Montenegro.
 Our festival aims to highlight the voices and stories of Slavic culture in all its diversity.

 Submissions should align with our festival's mission to not only showcase films but also to foster a deeper understanding of Slavic cultures, promote dialogue among diverse audiences, and inspire artists worldwide.